CodezPoet/code_examples/README.md

 1. Constructive criticism and feedback is always welcome.
 I love to learn
 2. If you see a bug or mistake, please be so kind to report it, I am happy to fix it.
-I go through code with a fine tooth comb, but I make mistakes, and I still learn everyday
+I go through code examples with a fine tooth comb, but I make mistakes, and I still learn everyday
 3. I know where I am good at coding, and where I need to learn and improve.
 I am happy to do so, and looking to help each other improve, and where that is encouraged.
 4. If after code review you see issues, or where I can learn, if not too much, let me know, I love to improve, and it helps me, thank you.
 3. It is appreciated if I can see code examples of the developer reviewing my code ( I respect a competent developer, unfortunately the definition of competent varies)...